 Financial instruments, which potentially expose the Organization to concentrations of credit risk, consist primarily of cash and cash equivalents.
 Cash is deposited with institutions insured by the Federal Deposit Insurance Corporation (FDIC) and at times during the year exceeded the FDIC limits.
-At December 31, 2013 and 2012, cash balances exceed federally insured limits by \$767,839 and \$348,286, respectively.
+At December 31, 2014 and 2013, cash balances exceed federally insured limits by \$1,205,800 and \$1,267,859, respectively.

-Cash equivalents consist of money market funds that are invested with institutions covered by the Securities Investor Protection Corporation (SIPC).
-The SIPC insures investments up to \$500,000 with a maximum of \$100,000 in cash.
-At December 31, 2013 and 2012, the Organization's uninsured money market balance totaled \$400,021 and \$0, respectively.
+Cash equivalents consist of certificates of deposit that are invested with institutions covered by the CDARS Network.
+Member institutions issue CDs in amounts under the \$250,000 FDIC limit.
+At December 31, 2014 and 2013, the Organization's uninsured certificates of deposit balance totaled \$0 and \$0, respectively.